daniel-kozlovsky/ComputerControl/README.md

 # ComputerControl
-Small program that allows user to access computer shutdown options, without using a start menu (Windows).
+Application that allows user to access computer shutdown options, without using a start menu (Windows).